Blind Injustice (opera): Synopsis

 The plot of the opera follows six people wrongfully-convicted and eventually exonerated as well as the work of the lawyers and law students working on their cases.
 The Prosecuting Attorney and the Defense Attorney are both based in part on Mark Godsey, co-founder of the Ohio Innocence Project, at different stages of his career.
 The prosecutor, representing a younger Godsey (who had been a prosecutor for the Southern District of New York), extolls his role in keeping people safe, while the defense attorney reflect an older Godsey's views on the fallibility of the judicial system.
 Clarence Elkins was convicted of two rapes and a murder after a "flimsy identification".
 Nancy Smith, a bus driver for Head Start, was convicted on child sexual abuse charges.
 Laurese Glover, Derrick Wheatt, and Eugene Johnson, known as the East Cleveland Three, were convicted on the basis of tainted evidence and misidentification by an eyewitness; they served 20 years in prison.
 Rickey Jackson served 39 years for a murder he did not commit, based on false testimony.
 The opera follows their stories from the time of the alleged crime, their time in prison, the work of the Ohio Innocence Project (represented through the character of Alesha), and their eventual release from prison.

 Critical reception

 Blind Injustice opened to positive reviews in both local and national publications.
 The Wall Street Journal called it a "powerful piece of music theater."
 National Public Radio's Elizabeth Kramer said "the opera's overarching call for awareness can resonate with audiences universally."
 Seen and Heard International noted "Richards's potent music and Cote's hard-hitting words."
 Cincinnati City Beat called it a "masterpiece", and declared that the only flaw was the small seating capacity, saying that the opera's powerful message deserved a broader audience.
+Blind Injustice has received positive feature coverage on ABC News, the New York Times and The New Yorker, among other outlets.